 Senate Democrats: Betsy DeVos is not qualified to be secretary of education

 The reviews have been unanimous.
-Betsy DeVos flunked her confirmation hearing this week, making it even more clear that she’s completely unqualified to run the Department of Education.
+Betsy DeVos flunked her confirmation hearing, making it even more clear that she’s completely unqualified to run the Department of Education.

 We have to do everything we can to keep the U.S. Department of Education out of her unqualified hands.
 Can you add your name today to keep the pressure on?